 |Primary Use||Shared Web Hosting||Shared Web Hosting & Domains|

 - We compared the lowest (cheapest) web hosting plans of HostGator and GoDaddy

 - Customer Rating data is from reviewsignal.com (real reviews from tweets ie. real data)

 - Load time is tested with WebPagetest with a simple WordPress website (without any plugins)

 tl;dr – both are very similar.
-If you have to pick one, go with HostGator.
-But, a much better alternative is SiteGround
+Both are not recomended.
+A much better alternative is iWebFusion